Minangkabau music: Rebab (rabab Minang)

-Aguang (Gong)
+Aguang (gong)

 The term gong in the Minang language is aguang, the form is the same as in other areas, such as in Malay, Sundanese, Javanese, etc. The gong is usually the first, third, or closing stroke, while the gong is small in the second and fourth strokes.
 Then there are also variations according to the range.

-Gandang (Minang drum)
+Gandang (Minang kendang drum)

-The term gendang in the Minang language is gandang (in the Karo Batak gondang language), the shape is the same as in other areas, such as in Malay, Batak, Sundanese, Javanese, etc. The way to play is the same, namely the small circle side on the left and the bigger one on the right.
+The term kendang drum in the Minang language is gandang (in the Karo Batak gondang language), the shape is the same as in other areas, such as in Malay, Batak, Sundanese, Javanese, etc. The way to play is the same, namely the small circle side on the left and the bigger one on the right.
 However, the method of hitting between each region is very different, namely in Minang depending on the type of song beat.
 Gandang Tasa is a traditional art of drumming which is popular in Padang Pariaman Regency.